What is acute pancreatitis?

 Acute pancreatitis is usually a sudden and severe illness caused when the pancreas rapidly becomes inflamed.
 Pancreas enzymes and various poisons (toxins) may enter the blood stream in an acute attack, and injure other organs such as the heart, lungs and kidneys.
 However, the pancreas can return to virtual normality if the cause of the attack is found and treated.

-Unfortunately, some patients develop severe "hemorrhagic" pancreatitis.
-This means that much of the pancreatic tissue is destroyed, with severe inflammation and leakage of enzymes, fluids and poisons.
-The pancreas becomes very swollen and slushy —this is called a "phlegmon"— which can develop into a collection of fluid and damaged pancreatic tissue called a "pseudocyst".
+Unfortunately, with some patients, much of the pancreatic tissue is destroyed with severe inflammation occurring along with leakage of enzymes, fluids and poisons.
+This condition, known as a "hemorrhagic" pancreatitis, causes the pancreas to become very swollen and slushy which can then develop into a collection of fluid and damaged pancreatic tissue called a "pseudocyst".
 If a pseudocyst becomes infected, it is called a pancreatic abscess.

 Also, severe attacks of hemorrhagic pancreatitis result in lowered blood pressure and poor circulation to the skin and other organs.
-Kidney failure may occur, requiring articial treatment such as dialysis.
+Kidney failure may occur, requiring dialysis treatment.

 Mild forms of pancreatitis (so called edematous pancreatitis) may resolve quite quickly, within a few days, without residual damage to the pancreas or other organs.